open-edge-insights/eii-messagebus/EII_Message_Bus_User_Guide.md

 $ make
 ```

-The EIS Message Bus adds the following flags to CMake for the build process
+The EII Message Bus adds the following flags to CMake for the build process
 to enable and disable features in the message bus.
 The table below specifies
 all of the additional flags which can be given to CMake while building the
 message bus.